Teeth whitening can be a confusing topic. This confusion can at best waste your time and money, or at worse damage your teeth.

 When your teeth are bleached by the dentist, the hydrogen peroxide concentration can be as high as 6% (60 times stronger!).

 However, in the US the situation is different.
 Over-the-counter products can contain up to 10% hydrogen peroxide, which is even stronger than a dentist can dispense in the UK.
 These products therefore do have the ability to bleach teeth rather than remove stains, but they come with greater risks.

 Overall this means that teeth whitening strips (and other OTC products) that are legal in the US do a very different job to those that are legal in the UK.

 We have written more about whitening strips here.

 * Technically these could also be called bleaching products as they can contain a very small amount of hydrogen peroxide (up to 0.1%), but as mentioned it is not enough to bleach your teeth in the same way as a bleaching procedure, and their results will be closer to that of other stain removal products.

 The confusion created by the factors above can be further compounded by search engine results.

-This following is a breakdown of a UK Google search without cookies enabled, created at the time of publication in January 2019.
+The following is a breakdown of a UK Google search without cookies enabled, created in January 2019.